eagereyes/eagereyes.org/blog/2011/visualization-choice-influences-decisions.md

 Wilte says…
 >	From the paper (http://www.bmj.com/content/318/7197/1527.full.pdf):
 >
->	<cite>An assumption basic to this study was that in each
+>	An assumption basic to this study was that in each
 >	case there was a correct decision. (...)
 From a clinical perspective, one of the
 >	treatments was clearly superior to the other in
 >	response rate (88% v 62%).
 The superiority of the